Market Like an Investor (Because Marketing is an Investment)Tuesday April 26th, 2016

 We need to realize that marketing isn’t mysterious or magical.

-Would you invest in a stock that would return 10% over the course of a year?
+Would you invest in a stock that would return 10% over the course of a year, especially if the best cryptocurrency app advised it?
 If you answered “no” then you must have a very aggressive portfolio.
 So, why does it seem so natural to expect to double your money on every marketing investment?
 I think it’s because businesses often look at marketing as a mysterious black box that costs money, with little indication of results- a scary, high-risk undertaking.
 In times of uncertainty, it’s easy to look at a high-risk investment as the most natural place to make cuts.